• About

 • Make vegan/dairy-free: It will taste a bit different, but it can easily be done!
 I recommend using vegan butter for the crust, and coconut cream for the ganache and whipped cream (or buy vegan whipped cream for convenience).

-• Make gluten-free: Substitute gluten-free chocolate wafer cookies to make the crust.
+• Make gluten-free: Substitute gluten-free chocolate wafer cookies to make a gluten-free pie.

 • Quick version: If you are short on time, go ahead and use a (pre-made) chocolate cookie pie crust, frozen (pitted) cherries or one (21-oz.) can of cherry pie filling, and one container of Cool Whip.
 It won't taste nearly as fresh, but it will still be delicious!